We're creating a people-friendly route that connects Central Energy Trust Arena to the city centre.

-These changes will encourage people into the inner-city streets and bring benefits for our local economy, encouraging people to actively spend more time in the city and enjoy our shops, cafes, restaurants and events.
+These features will encourage people into the inner-city streets and benefit our busy businesses, encouraging people to actively spend more time in the city and enjoy our shops, cafes, restaurants and events.

-In 2019 we completed the first stage of our Cuba Street upgrade between George Street and Pitt Street.
-The upgrades included narrowing the road, raising part of the road by Distinction Hotel and widening footpaths.
+In 2019, we completed the first stage of our Cuba Street upgrade between George Street and Pitt Street.
+Similarly, this work included narrowing the road, raising part of the road by Distinction Hotel and widening footpaths.
 We also upgraded street lighting and public seating, and planted trees.

-After doing this work, vehicle speeds dropped 10km/hr, demonstrating that this work has made the street safer for all road users.
+Vehicle speeds dropped 10km/hr, showing this work made the street safer for all road users.